Triumph-Adler Advert - February 1983

 Triumph-Adler, originally of Germany, was first bought out by the US Royal Typewriter Co. in 1969 and then, more implausibly, by German car-giant Volkswagen, which acquired a majority stake in 1979[1].

-Before it was sold again, to Italian typewriters-to-computers company Olivetti in 1986, the company launched several computers including this one, the Alphatronic Micro P3 - part of its Alphatronic series.
+Before it was sold again, to Italian typewriters-to-computers company Olivetti in 1986, the company launched several computers including this one, the Alphatronic P3 micro - part of its Alphatronic series.

-By 1984, it had released a "home" or small-business version of the P3, called the Alphatronic PC.
-December 1984's A-Z of Personal Computers reckoned that it was "cleanly styled and would look equally good at home or in the office".
-Thanks to its support for CP/M and its large range of software, it should "appeal widely and satisfy the demands of the intended market"[1].
+December 1984's A-Z of Personal Computers reckoned that it was "cleanly styled and would look equally good at home or in the office", and thanks to its support for

 The Alphatronic PC - the home-computer version.
 From the A-Z of Personal Computers, December 1984

-In Europe, the Alphatronic PC home computer was known as the Volksmicro - a kind-of "people's computer".
 Personal Computer News seemed unimpressed saying that the "unexceptional CP/M machine" had most of the attributes of the original Volkswagen in being "a little on the ugly side, utilitarian and selling relatively cheaply".

 A spokesman for Triumph Adler UK suggested that the joint VW/TA marketing deal which gave rise to the name "does not currently extend to the UK", and that he saw "no likelihood that it will in future"[3].